rixx/art.rixx.de/projects/2021-12-17-snowflake-technical/index.md

 though I do wonder if the circle jitters in the plot are due to hardware limitations.

 Font in use is EMS Readability, because it came closest to a Normschrift – for future reference when modifying the date.

+Another lesson learned: When a plugin says "Can't find attribute SvgDocumentElement.composed_transform", it means that the whatever it tries to deal with is a direct child of the root element.
+Moving stuff to an actual layer solves the problem.